vagrant-landrush/landrush/README.md

     config.landrush.host 'myhost.example.com', '1.2.3.4'

 This is great for overriding production services for nodes you might be testing locally.
 For example, perhaps you might want to override the hostname of your puppetmaster to point to a local vagrant box instead.

+### Wildcard Subdomains

+For your convenience, any subdomain of a DNS entry known to landrush will resolve to the same IP address as the entry.
+For example: given `myhost.vagrant.dev -> 1.2.3.4`, both `foo.myhost.vagrant.dev` and `bar.myhost.vagrant.dev` will also resolve to `1.2.3.4`.

 ### Unmatched Queries